Jacky-111111/Eureka-app/README.md

 # Eureka App

-AI-assisted idea management app built with Expo + React Native.
+This is an AI-assisted idea management iOS app built with Expo + React Native.
+I came up with this idea becasue I found it hard to come up with practical and creative ideas this time, and I realized it would be helpful to have AI provide inspiration, evaluation, and improvement throughout this process.

-## Main Navigation (Left / Right)
+## Main Navigation tabs

 - **Left tab: `My Ideas`**
   - Search saved ideas by title, tags, and tech stack.
-  - Filter and sort existing ideas.
+  - Filter and sort stored ideas.
   - Switch between list view and grid view.
-  - Open idea detail, edit/archive/delete ideas, and use AI review/chat on detail page.
+  - Open idea detail, edit/delete ideas, and use AI review/chat.
 - **Right tab: `New Ideas`**
-  - Configure generation filters (category, difficulty, count, etc.).
+  - Set generation filters (category, difficulty, count, etc.).
-  - Generate new idea candidates.
+  - Generate new ideas.
   - Swipe through generated cards and choose `Save` or `Skip`.
-  - Saved ideas are written to local storage and appear in `My Ideas`.
+  - Saved ideas are stored locally and will appear in `My Ideas`.

 ## Current Features